Online Graduate Programs & Schools

 What Types of Online Graduate Degrees Are There?

 Online graduate degrees include online masters programs, online graduate certificates and online doctoral degree programs, there are also different features that can determine what type of degree you may pursue.

 - Types may be defined by the subject you are pursing, Master of Arts (MA), MBA, DNP (doctor of nurse practitioner), Masters in Counseling Psychology, etc.

-- Accelerated programs - some schools offer accelerated programs where students are required to dedicate more time in a shorter window to graduate sooner.
-For example, our sponsored school, Northcentral Universityoffers an accelerated MBA that allows students to graduate in as little as 12 months
+- Accelerated programs – some schools offer accelerated programs where students are required to dedicate more time in a shorter window to graduate sooner.
+For example, our sponsored school, Northcentral University offers an accelerated MBA that may allow students to graduate in 12 months.

 - Bridge programs – some schools offer programs that combine earning multiple levels of degrees at once.
 When taken together, these degrees are earned faster than when taken separately.
 Many nursing programs are offered this way.
 For example an BSN to DNP. or an RN to MSN

 - Direct entry programs – Direct entry programs are also found in the nursing arena.
 For students who are looking to enter into a new career such as nursing and have an undergraduate degree in a different subject, there may be specialized programs that prepare the student for this transition.

 The first step in determining credibility for any school is to determine if the graduate school is accredited or not.
 Check to see if the online school is regionally accredited.
 Not all online schools are regionally accredited—though the vast majority are.
 Beyond the school being accredited, students should also research if their program of interest has specific programmatic accreditation.
 If the answer is yes, it is a good idea to lean toward those schools that have that specific graduate program accreditation.
 Degrees earned from regionally accredited online schools are just as respected and accepted as degrees earned from traditional graduate schools .